 Assessment and curriculum are interconnected.
 Provincial exams and classroom assessments are being redesigned to align with new curriculum content.

-Exams will continue to be rigorous and based on learning standards evaluating student achievement, core competencies, essential learning and literacy and math skills.
+Assessments will continue to be rigorous and based on learning standards evaluating student achievement, core competencies, essential learning and literacy and math skills.
 However, more flexibility will be introduced into the assessment process wherever possible.

 Changes to assessment